 Name of entity:

 Adslot Ltd

-ABN / ARBN: Financial year ended:
+ABN / A ARBN: Financial year ended:

-70 001 287 510 30 June 2017
+70 001 287 510 30 June 2020

-Our corporate governance statement2 for the above period above can be found at:3 These pages of our annual report: This URL on our website: www.adslot.com/investor-relations/corporate-governance/ The Corporate Governance Statement is accurate and up to date as at 28 August 2017 and has been approved by the board.
+Our cor Our corporate governance statement2 for the above period above can be found at:3 These pages of our annual report: This URL on our website: www.adslot.com/investor-relations/governance/

+The Co board. rporate Governance Statement is accurate and up to date as at 25 August 2020 and has been approved by the

 The annexure includes a key to where our corporate governance disclosures can be located.

-Date: 28 August 2017
+Date: 25 25 August 2020

-Name of Director or Secretary authorising lodgement: Ben Dixon (Company Secretary)
+Name of Director or Secretary authorising Flodgement: Felicity Conlan (Company Secretary)